davewhiteland/compsci-superbasics/about.md

 contrary, it's amazing — but it means assumptions colleges make about students' tech exposure are much less reliable than they used to be.

-The problem was exacerbated by 2020's Covid lockdowns: if you're not _physically_ in the labs seeing what other people are doing, some of this practical knowledge is even harder to acquire, especially if you do not (yet) have the vocabulary to search for it.
+The problem was exacerbated by 2020's Covid lockdowns: if students are not _physically_ in the labs seeing what other people are doing, some of this practical knowledge is even harder to acquire, especially if they do not (yet) have the vocabulary to search for it.

 So here's somewhere we can give a student a link to if they are unfamiliar